Introduction

 Step 4: Check the progress of your computation

-The progress of the computations is indicated by the number of finished time steps.
+The progress of the computations is indicated by the number of finished time steps (done: progress of total), along with a time estimate (minutes left).

-The overall status of the compute server is shown by the number of busy CPUs in relation to the total number of available CPUs, listed at the top of the dashboard.
+The overall status of the compute server is shown by the number of busy CPUs in relation to the total number of available CPUs, shown at the top of the dashboard.

 Step 5: View the results

-Your new results are now also available on the list of stations in the STILT viewer.
+Your new results will now also be available on the list of stations in the STILT viewer.

-Note that the job list will be updated regularly and your finished jobs will disappear from the list.
-At this stage, your results are already available in the list of station in the STILT viewer.
+Note that the job list will be continuously updated and your finished jobs will eventually disappear from the list.
+Your results will continue to be available in the list of stations in the STILT results viewer.

 Specific instructions

-• High mountain stations are often difficult to represent in atmospheric transport model simulations.
-Therefore, they require a special choice of the 'altitude' parameter in the computations.
+High mountain stations are often difficult to represent in atmospheric transport model simulations.
+Therefore, they require a special choice of the Altitude above ground parameter in the computations.

-In the model simulations, the 'altitude' (= measurement height) for a mountain station does not simply correspond to height above ground level, as it would be the case for a flatland site.
-This would result in an underestimation of the vertical position in the troposphere, because mountains are not fully resolved be the orography used in the model.
-On the other hand, placing the station in the simulations at a higher 'altitude' to offset this underestimation and align with the actual measurement height above sea level would lead to an exaggerated measurement height above ground.
+In the model simulations, the Altitude above ground (or measurement height) for a mountain station cannot simply correspond to the height above ground level, as would be the case for a flatland site.
+This would result in an underestimation of the vertical position in the troposphere, because mountains are not fully resolved by the orography used in the model.
+On the other hand, placing the station in the simulations at a higher Altitude above ground to offset this underestimation and align with the actual measurement height above sea level would lead to an exaggerated measurement height above ground.
 This, in turn, would underestimate the interaction between surface fluxes and atmospheric tracer concentration.
 Currently, we use an expert estimate based on some case studies.
-So please do not hesitate to contact us for help at footprint (at) icos-cp.eu to find an appropriate choice of the 'altitude' parameter for your mountain site.
+Thus, please contact us for help at footprint (at) icos-cp.eu to find an appropriate choice of the Altitude above ground parameter for your mountain site.